Common tasks with KQL for Microsoft Sentinel

 | sort by ObjectName asc

-The way to read the summarize line in your head would be: "summarize the count of records by CounterName, and group by ObjectName."
+The way to read the summarize line in your head is: "summarize the count of records by CounterName, and group by ObjectName."
 You can continue adding columns, separated by commas, to the end of the summarize statement.

 Screenshot of results of summarize operator with two arguments.

-Building on the previous example, if we want to aggregate multiple columns at the same time, we can achieve this by adding aggregations to the summarize operator, separated by commas.
-In the example below, we're getting not only a count of all the records but also a sum of the values in the CounterValue column across all records (that match any filters in the query):
+Building on the previous example, if you want to aggregate multiple columns at the same time, add aggregations to the summarize operator, separated by commas.
+In the example below, you get not only a count of all the records but also a sum of the values in the CounterValue column across all records (that match any filters in the query):

 Perf